Writing

 If agents are real users of the platform, then evals become a kind of usability testing.

-Not because agents are people.
-Because the platform has to prove that its instructions, contracts, permissions, and feedback loops produce reliable behavior under pressure.
+Agents are not people, but the platform still has to prove that its instructions, contracts, permissions, and feedback loops produce reliable behavior under pressure.

 A human usability test might ask whether a person can complete setup without getting lost.
-An agent usability test might ask whether a planning agent chooses the right tool, respects the review gate, preserves provenance, refuses an unsafe shortcut, recovers from a missing field, and explains what it did in a way a human can audit.
+An agent usability test might ask whether a planning agent chooses the right tool, respects the review gate, keeps its sources attached, refuses an unsafe shortcut, recovers from a missing field, and explains what it did in a way a human can audit.

 The questions are different, but the design instinct is familiar.
 Where does the user misunderstand the system?
 Where does the system make the wrong thing too easy?
 Where is the recovery path?
 Where does confidence exceed evidence?
 Where does the product need to slow down?

-The AI-native designer should be comfortable moving between both kinds of testing.
+A designer working with agents in the product should be comfortable moving between both kinds of testing.

 Trust moves from persuasion to instrumentation